KxSystems/docs/docs/learn/install.md

 title: Installing kdb+ | Learn | kdb+ and q documentation
 description: How to install kdb+ on Linux, macOS, or Windows
 author: Stephen Taylor
-date: November 2020
+date: January 2023
 ---
 # :fontawesome-solid-power-off: Installing kdb+

-You can run kdb+ on Linux, macOS, or Windows.
+_You can run kdb+ on Linux, macOS, or Windows_

+!!! info "kdb+ Personal Edition"

+    If you have downloaded the **kdb+ Personal Edition** simply follow the installation instructions that came with it.

+    Installation instructions on this page are for reference and cover a variety of use cases.

 === "Non-commercial users"

-    You have the 64-bit On Demand Personal Edition interpreter, licensed for non-commercial use.
+    You have the 64-bit kdb+ Personal Edition interpreter, licensed for non-commercial use.
     (32-bit interpreters are licensed only for commercial use.)

     The interpreter is enabled by a `kc.lic` license-key file and requires an always-on Internet connection.